8 Reasons You're Peeing So Much

 The urgent need to urinate frequently can really hamper your quality of life.

-“It makes it difficult to take trips, make it through dinner, be part of a social event, attend a play or get through the grocery store,” says urologist Irina Jaeger MD.
+“It makes it difficult to take trips, make it through dinner, be part of a social event, attend a play or get through the grocery store,” urologist Irina Jaeger MD, says.

-According to Dr. Jaeger, there are eight reasons you may be running to the bathroom more often than you’d like:
+Here are eight reasons, according to Dr. Jaeger, that you may be running to the bathroom more often than you’d like: